martinbonnin/koin-ktor/docs/reference/koin-ktor/ktor.md

 ## Install Koin & inject

-To start Koin container in Ktor, just install `Koin` plugin like follow:
+To start a Koin container in Ktor, just install the `Koin` plugin like follow:

 ```kotlin
 fun Application.main() {